UPDATED: severe thunderstorm warning, watch issued

 |

-A severe thunderstorm warning has been issued for northeastern Edgar County and southwestern Vermilion County until 4:45 p.m.
+A severe thunderstorm warning has been issued for western DeWitt and northern Macon counties until 8:45 p.m.

+Piatt and DeWitt counties are now under the severe thunderstorm watch until 11 p.m.

-The National Weather Service has issued a severe thunderstorm watch for Vermilion, Ford and Iroquois counties until 8 p.m.
-Friday.
+The National Weather Service has issued a severe thunderstorm watch for Champaign, Vermilion, Ford and Iroquois counties until 11 p.m.
+Monday.

 Comments